richard-ui/interactive-milestone-project/README.md

   iii.
 As a First time user I want to be able to read information in a clear and concise way, with appropriate font and paragraphs formatted in a consistent way on the page.

+  iv.
+As a First time user, I want to be able to see a Map that is scaled nicely on the page.

+  v.
+As a First time user, I want to be able to interact with the Markers on the GoogleMap, allowing them to show relevant information in an infoWindow.

+  vi.
+As a First time user, I want to be able to use the contact form, to book a reservation for the currently selected Restaurant.

 Further Testing